tweepy/tweepy/docs/api.rst

               the WOEID.
    :param exclude: Setting this equal to hashtags will remove all hashtags
                    from the trends list.
    :rtype: :class:`JSON` object

-.. method:: API.trends_closest(lat, long)

-   Returns the locations that Twitter has trending topic information for, closest to a specified location.

-   The response is an array of “locations” that encode the location’s WOEID and some other human-readable information such as a canonical name and country the location belongs in.

-   A WOEID is a Yahoo!
-Where On Earth ID.

-   :param lat: If provided with a long parameter the available trend locations
-               will be sorted by distance, nearest to furthest, to the co-ordinate pair.
-The valid ranges for longitude is -180.0 to +180.0 (West is negative, East is positive) inclusive.
-   :param long: If provided with a lat parameter the available trend locations
-                will be sorted by distance, nearest to furthest, to the co-ordinate pair.
-The valid ranges for longitude is -180.0 to +180.0 (West is negative, East is positive) inclusive.
-   :rtype: :class:`JSON` object